Past Event: City of Rising Waters: A Symposium

 To mark the fifth anniversary of Superstorm Sandy -- a watershed moment for New Yorkers' awareness of the devastating impacts of climate change -- join us for an afternoon program examining how New York City can survive and embrace its future as a coastal city surrounded by rising waters.

-This is the opening event in our new series, New York's Future in a Changing Climate, which explores the challenges and opportunities presented in the Museum's Future City Lab, the interactive third gallery in the New York at Its Core exhibition.
+This is the opening program in New York's Future in a Changing Climate, a new series of conversations exploring the challenges and opportunities presented in the Museum's Future City Lab, the interactive third gallery in New York at Its Core, our landmark permanent exhibition.
+To view all of the programs in the series, click here.

 Reception and exhibition viewing to follow.